-This random file acces using the Stochastic Gradient Descent (SGD) model optimizer is a popular method.
+This random file access using the Stochastic Gradient Descent (SGD) model optimizer is a popular method.
 The SGD model optimizer requires mini-batches being iteratively trained in a randomized order.
 This is important for accelerating the model’s convergence speed.
-Standard paralell filesystems which are typically designed and optimized for large sequential I/O come under significant pressure in this case.
+Standard parallel filesystems which are typically designed and optimized for large sequential I/O come under significant pressure in this case.

 To get the best deep learning performance out of large HPC installations, TensorFlow offers built-in input pipelines I/O parallelism.
 However, popular image datasets such as ImageNet often have millions of relatively small images each ranging from 100 KB to 200 KB.
 Let’s see how BeeGFS performs.

 Performance of Deep Learning Applications using BeeGFS

 To analyze the behavior of I/O during deep learning training, Chowdhuy et al, considered two convolutional neural network (CNN) models AlexNet and ResNet-50 running on top of LBANN (Livermore Big Artificial Neural Network Toolkit).
 They ran experiments using a distributed ImageNet input data pipeline developed using TensorFlow and Horovod.